AdrianHordyk/LBSPR/cran-comments.md

 - Ubuntu (on travis-ci) R:oldrel, R:release, R:devel

 ## R CMD check results
-There were NO ERRORs, or WARNINGs
+There were NO ERRORS, WARNINGs or NOTES

-There was one NOTE stating that this is a New submission